Skip to main content

 • common_overrides is echoed once at the top level of the response.

 • Each expanded_servers[i].mcp_config is the registry server’s base mcp_config plus that entry’s per-server overrides, with any key that common_overrides sets removed — those keys live only at the top-level common_overrides.
-This applies even if the per-server entry also set the same key; common wins.
+This applies even if the per-server entry also set the same input/output key; common wins. server_tools_guardrails_config is gateway-wide only and never appears under an individual server’s mcp_config.

 • Keys that common_overrides does not set continue to flow through per-server overrides onto each server’s mcp_config.